What is a Mobile-Optimized Website?

 3. Mobile users behave differently

-Mobile users don’t have time to wait for massive graphics to load quickly, or have the attention spans to click through to the 5th page of your website to find the information they are after.
-Research shows that 40% of people are willing to abandon a website that takes more than three seconds to load, so mobile-optimized sites are designed with this type of user behavior in mind.
+Mobile users don’t have the patience for large graphics to load slowly or the focus to navigate through multiple pages of a website in search of the information they need.
+Studies indicate that 40% of individuals are ready to leave a website if it takes longer than three seconds to load, which is why mobile-optimized sites cater to this kind of user behavior.

 4. More purchases are made on smartphones